Gandarvakottai: Geography

 Gandarvakottai is a village panchayat located in the Pudukkottai district of Tamil-Nadu state, India.
 The latitude 10.523931 and longitude 78.963547 are the geocoordinate of the Gandarvakottai.
 Chennai is the state capital for Gandarvakottai village.
-It is located around 320.3 kilometers away from Gandarvakottai.
-The other nearest state capital from Gandarvakottai is Pondicherry, and its distance is 183.6 km.
-The other surrounding state capitals are Pondicherry 183.6 km, Thiruvananthapuram 306.2 km, Bangalore 312.3 km.
+It is located around 375 kilometers away from Gandarvakottai.

 Nearby districts are Thanjavur (30 km), Trichy (45 km) and Madurai (150 km).
 Tanjore Brahadeeswara Temple is nearby.